Hernia Mesh Lawsuit Attorneys in Georgia

 Unfortunately, hernia mesh implants may be defective and can cause patients to suffer serious complications.
-If you suffered injuries due to the use of hernia mesh to repair your hernia, the experienced mass tort lawyers at Chris Hudson Law Group could help you obtain the compensation you deserve from the manufacturer of the hernia mesh implant.
+If you suffered injuries due to the use of hernia mesh to repair your hernia, the experienced defective product lawyers at Chris Hudson Law Group could help you obtain the compensation you deserve from the manufacturer with a hernia mesh lawsuit.

 What Is Hernia Mesh?

 Hernia mesh is a surgical implant that provides extra support for damaged tissue around a hernia.
 During surgery, doctors place this mesh around the hernia to hold the damaged tissue together and strengthen it during the healing process.
 Mesh can be made from synthetic products or animal tissue, and there are many different shapes and sizes of mesh to repair various types of hernias.
 Synthetic meshes can be permanent implants or may be designed to dissolve in the body over time.

 Surgeons can repair hernias without the use of these implants by stitching the damaged tissue surrounding the hernia together, but there is a likelihood of the hernia reoccurring with this type of surgery.
 The use of hernia mesh implants became widespread to avoid these problems.
 Unfortunately, there are many other serious health risks of certain types of hernia mesh—some life-threatening.

 Leading Manufacturers of Hernia Mesh and Their Products

 There are many manufacturers of hernia mesh implants.
 Leading companies that have manufactured hernia mesh that has failed include:

 - Ethicon, which is a subsidiary company of Johnson & Johnson